-'Alien': Inside the Chestburster Scene That Shocked Audiences — and the Cast
+‘Alien’: Inside the Chestburster Scene That Shocked Audiences — and the Cast

 “It was a much publicized fact that the cast didn’t know what was going to happen,” Hurt noted in The Eighth Passenger.
 “Well, of course they knew what was going to happen; they knew that the alien was going to arrive that way.
 What they didn’t know is that it was going to be capped with little explosives, and that when it actually burst through there would be quite a shattering explosion and that they’d all get splattered with blood and stuff.”

 Four cameras were running to capture the scene from every angle.
-There were a few false starts when the creature couldn’t break through because the T-shirt wouldn’t rip. (“There was quite a long time as one prop man underneath the table kept pushing this alien on a stick saying, ‘Is it coming through yet….
-Can you see it?
+There were a few false starts when the creature couldn’t break through because the T-shirt wouldn’t rip. (“There was quite a long time as one prop man underneath the table kept pushing this alien on a stick saying, ‘Is it coming through yet? … Can you see it?
 Is it coming through?’
 Hurt joked in the featurette.)

 Then all of a sudden, it worked — a little too well.
 As the creature burst out of Kane’s chest, jets of blood squirted everywhere, startling the actors.
 They had instinctively leaned over Hurt’s body as they tried to help his character, and now they jumped back, dodging the blood.
 Cartwright got the worst of it, and her genuine shock ended up in the movie.
 “They told me I’d get a little blood on my face.
 And they had an entire jet pointed at me,” she said on the Alien audio commentary.
-When she was hit in the face, she lunged backwards, tripped over a banquette and flipped onto the floor (which no doubt led to the urban legend that Cartwright fainted).
+When she was hit in the face, she lunged backwards, tripped over a banquette, and flipped onto the floor (which no doubt led to the urban legend that Cartwright fainted).

 After the big reveal, the creature made its getaway, puppeteered by Dicken on a wheeled dolly.
 And that was it.
 The whole scene was shot in one morning.

 Much as those blood jets surprised the actors, the chestburster scene stunned audiences when Alien opened in 1979.
 On the DVD featurette A Nightmare Fulfilled: Reaction to the Film, actor Tom Skerritt (who played Dallas) recalled a story that Ridley Scott told him: One theater owner said that the chestburster scene “really messed up our bathrooms,” and said he cut it out of the film in order to cut down on clean-up.
-Another Alien legend says that theater audiences at an early Dallas screening began running and fainting after the chestburster scene, though former Fox exec Alan Ladd, Jr. said it didn’t exactly happen that way.
+Another Alien legend says that theater audiences at an early Dallas screening began running and fainting after the chestburster scene, though former Fox exec Alan Ladd Jr. said it didn’t exactly happen that way.
 “People were too stunned at that moment — they didn’t react,” Ladd said in the featurette.
 The chestburster was just the first indication of the horrors to come, and audiences became progressively more terrified as the film went on.

-The parody chestburster scene in the Mel Brooks comedy ‘Spaceballs’ (1987):
+The parody chestburster scene in the Mel Brooks comedy Spaceballs (1987):

 Some of that primal terror is gone now, since audiences have seen the scene parodied so many times (notably by Hurt himself in Mel Brook’s Spaceballs, above) and fans can purchase a cuddly plush chestburster from Thinkgeek.
 But the original scene still packs a (literal) gut punch.
 No matter how many chest-, back-, and throat-bursters Ridley Scott packs into his Alien sequels, audiences will never forget their first time.

 Spoiler video!
-‘Alien:Covenant’ star on becoming the first facehugger victim:
+Alien: Covenant star on becoming the first facehugger victim:

 Read more from Yahoo Movies: